MarinDavid/TFG-Process-Mining/README.md

 # TFG-Process-Mining
-This is my repository for the images of my "TFG"
+This is my repository for the images of my "TFG" about Process Mining